FAQs and Contact Us

 Who runs Take it away?

-Take it away is an Arts Council England initiative operated by Creative United.
+Take it away is operated by Creative United and backed by the Arts Councils of England and Northern Ireland.
 Secure Trust Bank (trading as V12 Retail Finance) is the credit provider for the loans.